Lessons of a $323,064.49 Launch – 10 Lessons from a Successful Launch

 So, when you have the belief that you need tens of thousands of people to have a successful launch… remember, it’s not true.

 #4: Intimacy rules over everything during a launch

-During our launch, we used the LIMITLESS group to answer every single question, we did multiple Q&A live streams, and I personally replied to almost every single email.
+During our launch, we used our LIMITLESS Facebook group to answer every single question, we did multiple Q&A live streams, and I personally replied to almost every single email.

 The key here is that those that engaged are the ones that ended up actually purchasing.

 The amazing piece is that this didn’t take 20 hours a day…